maehler/phd-thesis/markdown/chapter3.0.md

 The future holds much in store when it comes to the analysis of complex traits.
 With sequencing costs already being low, they will probably get even lower.
-Furthermore, new technologies, such as nanopore sequencing [@Schneider2012] that enables sequencing of longer reads, will enable even more accurate quantification of gene expression and identification of genetic variation.
+Furthermore, new technologies, such as nanopore sequencing [@Schneider2012] that enables sequencing of longer reads, will allow even more accurate quantification of gene expression and identification of genetic variation.
 With the short-read technologies that dominate the market today, there are a lot of ambiguities when it comes to e.g.\ the expression of splice variants and allele-specific expression; problems that have yet to be solved.
 Disruption of splicing has been associated with several human diseases [@Tazi2009], and may play an important role in environmental adaptation in plants [@Staiger2013].